 The sequence will continue each quarter, with a progressively challenging level of the class for continuing students (divided by age) and a new introductory-level class for students joining the program.

 About the Teacher

 Sylvia holds a Master of Music in Violin Performance from the Longy School of Music, where she studied with Laura Bossert and coached extensively with Early Music performance faculty.
-She has completed coursework in Dalcroze Eurhythmics with the faculty of the Dalcroze Summer Institute at Longy, and is currently completing her Dalcroze Certificate.
-Sylvia is pleased to join the faculty of Vienna Music Institute.
+She has completed coursework in Dalcroze Eurhythmics with the faculty of the Dalcroze Summer Institute at Longy, and is currently completing her Dalcroze Certificate with Lisa Parker.
+Sylvia is pleased to join the faculty of Vienna Music Institute this year.
 In Boston, she was a faculty member of the Josiah Quincy Orchestra Program, GS Music Center, Music 101, and the Winchester Community Music School, where she was also Administrative Director of the WCMS Summer Chamber Music Festival.